cockroachdb/docs/src/current/v23.2/molt-fetch.md

 - To prevent memory outages during data export of tables with large rows, estimate the amount of memory used to export a table: `--row-batch-size * --export-concurrency * average size of the table rows`.
 If you are exporting more than one table at a time (i.e., [`--table-concurrency`](#global-flags) is set higher than `1`), add the estimated memory usage for the tables with the largest row sizes.
 Ensure that you have sufficient memory to run `molt fetch`, and adjust `--row-batch-size` accordingly.

 - If a table in the source database is much larger than the other tables, [filter and export the largest table](#schema-and-table-selection) in its own `molt fetch` task.
+Repeat this for each of the largest tables.
 Then export the remaining tables in another task.

-- When using [`IMPORT INTO` mode](#fetch-modes) to load tables into CockroachDB, if the fetch process terminates before the import job completes, you need to manually resume or cancel the job before running `molt fetch` again.
-Refer to [View and control import jobs]({% link {{ page.version.version }}/import-into.md %}#view-and-control-import-jobs).
+- When using [`IMPORT INTO` mode](#fetch-modes) to load tables into CockroachDB, if the fetch process terminates before the import job completes, the hanging import job on the target database will keep the table offline.
+To make this table accessible again, [manually resume or cancel the job]({% link {{ page.version.version }}/import-into.md %}#view-and-control-import-jobs).
+Then resume `molt fetch` using [continuation](#fetch-continuation), or restart the process from the beginning.

 ## Security recommendations